Hyperia (roller coaster): Statistics

 Hyperia is 236 ft tall and has a track length of 3265.7 ft.
 Hyperia's height is a new record in the UK, surpassing The Big One at Blackpool Pleasure Beach by 23 ft.
 Its maximum speed is reported to exceed 80 mph, overtaking the speed record in the UK from Stealth, which is also located at Thorpe Park.
 The coaster features two inversions: a barrel roll downdrop and a stalled dive loop.
 Hyperia runs with two 20-passenger trains, each of which contains five cars seating riders in two rows of two.

 Etymology

 Hyperia is themed to a fictional goddess named Hyperia.
 Hyperia's backstory is that she is the daughter of an ancient river god who became imprisoned on an island due to her fear of water.
 She crafted a set of steel wings that enabled her to conquer her fear of water and escape, becoming a symbol of "triumph over adversity".
 The ride is marketed under the slogan, "Find your fearless".

+Ride Experience

+The ride experience begins with the train departing from the station and entering an outer-banked right-hand turn before ascending the 236 ft (72 m) chain lift hill.
+After cresting the peak, the train drops at a 90-degree vertical angle while completing a 180-degree lateral rotation.
+It then navigates a non-inverting Immelmann, followed by an outer-banked barrel roll down drop and a stalled dive loop.
+A short brake trim section moderates the train's speed before it ascends an outer-banked airtime hill.
+The train continues through a final turn near the lake and rises over a concluding airtime hill before entering the brake run and finally the station.